- The Discord outbound packet loss is one of the most common issues related to this app.

 All things considered, like any other VoIP service, Discord can be affected by packet loss as well.
 However, it seems that, unlike other programs, Discord has a bunch of aces up its sleeve that let you circumvent the issue.

 On the other hand, sometimes not even the fixes we’ve included in this article might not work.

-That’s mainly because packet loss generally fixes itself, so in this situation, you might consider taking a break from the app and try again later.
+That’s mainly because packet loss generally fixes itself, so in this situation, you might consider taking a break from the app and trying again later.

 Frequently Asked Questions

-You can use a VPN such as Private Internet Access, or troubleshoot the connection manually.
+You can use a VPN such as Private Internet Access.
 However, note that using a VPN doesn’t always work, especially if the leak occurs on your side or on the Discord server you’re using.

-Our comprehensive guide on packet loss can help you understand this phenomenon better and troubleshoot it without significant efforts.
+You can check our guide regarding what is packet loss and how to fix it on Windows 10.
+It can help you understand this phenomenon better and troubleshoot it without significant effort.

 The Discord desktop app has an option that lets you toggle High Packet Priority.
 If you’re experiencing packet loss, try disabling it and checking if the problem still persists.